ScottGuymer/scottguymer/content/post/kubernetes-mutating-webhook-configuration.md

           restartPolicy: Never
       backoffLimit: 4

 For the purposes of testing I didn't bake this into the container and just inlined the script in to the job definition.
 Its a bit messy but allowed me to test a lot of things out without the loop of creating a container and deploying it.
+If I continue to find this useful i will pull it out into its own repo and make it more re-usable.

-So now we have a re-usable webhook that generates its own certificate and takes in properties to re-write the image name
+So now we have a re-usable webhook that generates its own certificate and takes in properties to re-write the image name.
+A job runs on deployment to provision an SSL certificate and the deployment uses it once it becomes available.

 You can see the details here [https://github.com/lawrencegripper/MutatingAdmissionsController#helm-chart](https://github.com/lawrencegripper/MutatingAdmissionsController#helm-chart "https://github.com/lawrencegripper/MutatingAdmissionsController#helm-chart")